 2. Meanwhile, start boiling some water in a kettle or small saucepan.
 Place a heatproof pan (cake pan, baking dish, etc.) on the bottom rack of your oven.

-3. Once the oven reaches about 100°F and the water is boiling, place the bowl of dough (or pan of rolls) on the top rack of the oven.
+3. Once the oven reaches about 100°F and the water is boiling, place the bowl of dough on the top rack of the oven.
 Pour the boiling water into the pan on the bottom rack.

 4. Close the oven so that the mixture of heat and boiling water creates steam.
 After 1-2 hours, your dough should be perfectly risen!